-- Drayage Truck means any Class 8 (GVWR greater than 33,000) highway vehicle operating on or transgressing through port or intermodal rail yard property for the purpose of loading, unloading or transporting cargo, such as containerized, bulk or break-bulk goods. - Qualified truck must have completed 150 trips over the last twenty-four months to a Port; - Qualified truck must drive at least 7,000 miles during the twelve months during and twenty-four months prior to the upgrade; - o Be registered with the Rhode Island Division of Motor Vehicles; - Be kept or garaged in Rhode Island as indicated on the vehicle registration issued by the Division of Motor Vehicles; - o The applicant shall certify to the Department on the application that fifty percent (50%) or more of the vehicle miles traveled, or hours of operation, shall be projected to be in Rhode Island for at least five (5) years following the reimbursement grant award. - The applicant must commit to reporting usage information for at least five (5) years following the reimbursement grant award.
+- On-Road Diesel Vehicles - School buses (Type A, B, C, and D); - Medium and heavy-duty trucks (16,001 GVWR and over) - Drayage Vehicles - Drayage Truck means any Class 8 (GVWR greater than 33,000) highway vehicle operating on or transgressing through port or intermodal rail yard property for the purpose of loading, unloading or transporting cargo, such as containerized, bulk or break-bulk goods. - Qualified truck must have completed 150 trips over the last twenty-four months to a Port; - Qualified truck must drive at least 7,000 miles during the twelve months during and twenty-four months prior to the upgrade; - Eligible On-road Diesel Vehicles and Drayage Vehicles shall meet the following criteria: - Be registered with the Rhode Island Division of Motor Vehicles; - Be kept or garaged in Rhode Island as indicated on the vehicle registration issued by the Division of Motor Vehicles; and - The applicant shall certify to the Department on the application that fifty percent (50%) or more of the vehicle miles traveled or hours of operation shall be projected to be in Rhode Island for at least five (5) years following the reimbursement grant award. - The applicant must commit to reporting usage information for at least five (5) years following the reimbursement grant award. - Marine Engines and Vessels - Diesel powered Category 1, 2 and 3 marine engines and vessels - Eligible Marine Engines and Vessels shall meet the following criteria: